Surfing-Chef/Surfing-Chef-3.0/README.md

 Surfing Chef 3.0 theme is licensed under the [GNU license](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

 ## Dev Notes
 - Chrome didnt like .site with display: grid and grid-gap.
 Research revealed over-nesting to be the reason.
+- Chrome didn't break long lines like URLs automatically, had to add `word-break:break-word` to normalize.

 ## To Do